 Date Activity Is student eligible for PRS funding?
 Should student be provided CEHI?
 5/1 to Last Day of School Year Doctor recommends that student remain at home until end of school (5 weeks).
-5/1 - Yes, if receiving CEHI 5/8 - Yes, if receiving CEHI 5/1 - Yes 5/8 - Yes 5/15 to last day of school year - No 5/15 to last day of school year - No After 10 weeks of PRS components have ended, the student is no longer PRS services end on the first day of the 11 th week.
-For options, after eligible for services and must be counted absent if she does not return to school.
+5/1 - Yes, if receiving CEHI 5/8 - Yes, if receiving CEHI 5/1 - Yes 5/8 - Yes 5/15 to last day of school year - No 5/15 to last day of school year - No After 10 weeks of PRS components have ended, the student is no longer eligible for services PRS services end on the first day of the 11 th week. and must be counted absent if she does not return to school.
 PRS ends, see General Ed Homebound.